BikashPandey17/xavo18/README.md

 	# xavo18
 	BLAH BLAH version 1 of the landing page

+        # Test Test Test
+        Guys This is to the front end development team.
+        Bikash Pandey -- Lead Front end developer Akash Manna and Jimut Bahan Pal -- Collegues

+        So  the works are :
+        Jimut Bahan Pal -- Login and Pop-up front end Akash Manna -- Login and Pop-up front end Bikash Pandey -- Profile and all necessary lookups and all front end...
+It will be a pain in the rear for him

+~
+~
+~
+~
+~
+~
+~
+~
+~
+~
+~
+~
+~